Twinning with Millau and Bad Salzuflen

 The signed deeds completed the official procedure and the twinning was up and running.
 Since then, landmark anniversaries have been celebrated in both areas.
 The 35th anniversary was celebrated in 2015.

-Since then, the association has gone from strength to strength.
 Many lasting friendships have been made over the years.
 Reciprocal visits between the two areas have taken place over the years since the partnership became official.
 The pattern has been that the Bad Salzuflen Association and the association here visit every two years.
 In addition, many organisations have made enjoyable and informative visits, which have without doubt strengthened the partnership.
 They include the Road Runners, local football teams, farmers, cyclists, and the Bridlington Priory Church Choir.
 Another partnership benefit has been that a number of young people from both areas have furthered their careers by doing work experience abroad.

 Bad Salzuflen is renowned for its health-giving spa waters.
 It attracts many thousands of visitors from other parts of Germany each year.
 The Kure Park in the centre of the town is most popular with its concerts, cafés, restaurants, health-given spa waters, lakes, and wonderful walks through the park.
 It is well worth a visits.